 For comparison, while #8 had exactly the same number of views on LinkedIn as #7, it ended up with twice the number of reads thanks to double the click-through rate.
 Given both of these ratios were at least 50% higher for every other post it does raise the question if the average reader is interested in posts about bias and diversity, or whether this post simply needed a better title.

 What is interesting is that while the readership of these ten posts has varied quite a bit, the ratio of views on Medium to reads on Medium is almost always precisely 69%.
 Consistently one in three people loads the page and thinks “Nah, what was I thinking, reading about data!” and then leaves.
 It is interesting to see that there is no correlation with LinkedIn click-through rate.

 That said, given this level of engagement and the average length of my posts I can calculate that people have spent precisely 58 hours reading them so far.
-Hopefully they enjoyed them as otherwise I would feel pretty guilty about cumulatively wasting a week and a half of the average employees’ time.
+Hopefully they enjoyed them as otherwise I would feel pretty guilty about cumulatively wasting a week and a half of the average employee’ time.
 If you have found these interesting, you might want to also check out the following:

 #1 Made To Measure by Colm O’Grada

 #2 Studying the Old Masters — using neural networks by Simon Wintels

 #3 Go on, be offensive by Tim Lum

 #4 Pay attention to that man behind the curtain by Cassie Kozyrkov